Don Brash: Resignation

 During a hastily called press-conference on Thursday 23 November 2006, Brash announced his resignation as the National Party leader, effective from 27 November.
 Speculation regarding his leadership had foreshadowed this move, and the publicity had had a negative effect on his political party.
 The publicity came to a head just before the scheduled publication of a book written by Nicky Hager containing leaked emails (amongst other allegedly damaging revelations).

 On 16 November 2006 Brash had obtained a High Court injunction prohibiting the distribution or publication of the private emails allegedly unlawfully taken from his computer, following ongoing rumours that his opponents would publish a series of his personal emails as a book, and he confirmed that the police had commenced a criminal investigation into the alleged email-theft.
 However he claimed he had no awareness of and did not wish to stop the publication of the Hager book.

-As part of his resignation announcement, Brash also announced he had cleared the way for the book's release by providing copies of his emails to Hager, and stated it had nothing to with his resignation.
+As part of his resignation announcement, Brash also announced he had cleared the way for the book's release by providing lifting the injunction, and stated it had nothing to with his resignation.

 Brash also claimed that the publication of the book did not contribute to his decision to resign as National Party leader.
 The book, The Hollow Men: A Study in the Politics of Deception, details Brash's rise to power in the National Party as assisted by an "informal network of people from the right of New Zealand politics", including a number of ACT members.
 It also documents that senior National Party figures, including Brash, knew of the Exclusive Brethren's pamphlet campaigns in May 2005, although Brash denied knowledge of this until August.

 On Thursday 30 November 2006, just one week after resigning as leader of the party, Brash resigned from Parliament after the National Party's new parliamentary leader, John Key, declined to offer him a senior portfolio.
 He set no official date, but he stated he would not return in the new year.

 Brash then made his valedictory speech on Tuesday 12 December 2006.
 On 7 February 2007, Katrina Shanks took his place as a National Party list MP.